Types of Whole-House Generators

 - Dishwasher - Cool dry, 700 watts; Hot dry, 1450 watts

-Part of your decision will be based on whether you want to power operations in your entire home or provide energy for scaled-back operations to a few necessary appliances.
-As an example, Kohler’s 8.5 kW Residential Generator provides enough power to operate a typical 4 ton central air conditioner, plus a few other kitchen appliances and electronic equipment.
-Additional manufacturers of whole-house generators include Generac, Briggs & Stratton and Gillette.
+Part of your decision will be based on whether you want to power all operations in your entire home or provide energy for scaled-back operations to a few necessary appliances, such as a typical 4-ton central air conditioner, plus a few other kitchen appliances and electronic equipment.

 Air-Cooled vs. Liquid-Cooled

-The general rule of whole-house generators is that the most powerful generators are the most complicated.
+The general rule of whole-house generators is that the most powerful are also the most complicated.
 Air-cooled generators provide only up to about 20 kilowatts of electricity but are sufficient to power most single-family dwellings.
-For larger homes, bigger, more expensive, liquid-cooled units are required.
+For larger homes, bigger, more expensive liquid-cooled units are required.
 Common liquid-cooled units generate up to about 150 kilowatts of energy.

 By carefully considering the appliances and equipment you intend to use if a power outage occurs, you will better equipped to purchase the appropriate whole-house generator.
-If you are still unsure of the proper generator to install, contact a professional electrician in your area.
+For more information and professional installation, contact a licensed electrician in your area.